hilbix/mc/README.md

-Setup runnable CraftBukkit by running `make`, as it ought to be.
+Setup runnable Spigot by running `make`, as it ought to be.

 For the really impatient:
-- Following steps are needed to run Craftbukkit 1.8 including plugins DynMap (and WorldEdit):
+- Following steps are needed to run Spigot including plugins DynMap (and WorldEdit):
 - Create a new blank user on a Debian Jessie with all neccessary prerequisites installed.
 - Enter that user somehow.
 Then do: